Ishita2015/SwagLabs_UI_Automation/README.md

 # SwagLabs_Automation

-This project aims to login into SwagLabs site and add the highest price item into cart and perform below steps:
+This project aims to login into SwagLabs site and add the highest price item from available items into the cart and place the order.

+Steps:

 1. Login to https://www.saucedemo.com/ using username and password.